01/01/2018 - 30/09/2019

-Our project intends to review and incorporate existing methods, involve the target group into the pilot implementation and assess the increment in competences and learning motivation linked to the implementation.
+Our project intended to review and incorporate existing methods, involve the target group into the pilot implementation and assess the increment in competences and learning motivation linked to the implementation.

 The materials elaborated within the framework of the project are based on national best practices and are designed on up-to-date information and proved methodologies.
-These will be translated into the languages of the participant countries, but will be published in English language in order to make it easily adaptable to any other national language if such a need arises from non-participant countries.
+These were translated into the languages of the participant countries, but were published in English language in order to make it easily adaptable to any other national language if such a need arises from non-participant countries.
 Open access will be

-Trainings will be planned to provide participants with a long-lasting experience.
-In order to do so, experiential education methodology will apply.
-Tasks will include gamification elements (game-design elements in the non-game contexts of the training), thus young participants will be put in both competitive and cooperative situations, which will significantly increase their engagement.
+Trainings were planned to provide participants with a long-lasting experience.
+In order to do so, experiential education methodology were applied.
+Tasks included gamification elements (game-design elements in the non-game contexts of the training), thus young participants put in both competitive and cooperative situations, which significantly increase their engagement.